 1 permanent exclusion.
 The Head Teacher thanked governors for conducting the exclusion committee

 7.2 Exit interview.
-A report was circulated in advance of the meeting and a verbal update was given.
+A report was circulated in advance of the meeting, and a verbal update was given.

 Action1: Exit interview outcomes to be reviewed in Business Management